-The IUCN Red List of Ecosystems has made some great strides over the last few years, with over 1,500 ecosystems assessed in 90 countries.
+The IUCN Red List of Ecosystems has made some great strides over the last few years, with over 1,300 ecosystems assessed in more than 90 countries.
 However, the application of the protocol to offshore marine ecosystems has been lacking.
 To date, only 10% of ecosystems listed on the RLE belong to the marine realm.

 Current evidence shows that marine ecosystems are at considerable risk from regime shifts, mostly due to fishing and environmental change.
 However, it is difficult to assess risks to marine ecosystems because unlike most terrestrial ecosystems; offshore marine ecosystems can have highly variable spatial distributions and time series data tend to be scarce.